 Graduates will understand how the health of individuals can be affected by and contribute to the health of a larger community.
-Graduates will understand how civic responsibility, patient advocacy, service to the community, diversity of the workforce, and improving the health of underserved populations factor into patient care.
+Graduates will understand how civic responsibility, patient advocacy, service to the community, and improving the health of underserved populations factor into patient care.